 Week 1:

-Review my relevant articles on Logic Games and complete Logic Games from PrepTests 52-61 ordered by difficulty.
+Review my relevant articles on Logical Reasoning and complete Logical Reasoning sections from PrepTests 52-61 ordered by difficulty.

 (Note: You may want to use different exams than the ones from 52-61 if you can.
-Feel free to use games from at least 6 LSAT PrepTests prior to PrepTest 51 (untimed) after reviewing the relevant articles on my site.
-You can use my list of Logic Games categorized by type to identify them.
-Review all games that give you difficulty.
+Feel free to use Logical Reasoning sections from at least 6 LSAT PrepTests prior to PrepTest 51 (untimed) after reviewing the relevant articles on my site.
+You can use my list of Logical Reasoning categorized by question type to identify them.
+Review all questions that give you difficulty.

-Complete a few timed sections of Logic Games from these exams.
+Complete a few timed sections of Logical Reasoning from these exams.

 Week 2: Review my articles on Logical Reasoning and complete several questions of each type from PrepTests 52-61 after reading the relevant article.